nagars/SheepTerm/README.md

 2. Display Frame
 3. Display Button Frame

 I chose this configuration based on ease of re-configuration of the terminals UI, space utilisation and widget justification and placement.
-Refer to previous project milestons section below.
+Refer to previous project milestones section below.

 ![Untitled](https://github.com/nagars/SheepTerm/assets/25108047/aadbbbf0-88ae-4eed-a9a8-768846c1e612)